taytom258/terraria/README.md

     ghcr.io/taytom258/terraria-container
 ```

-After the initial world generation you can declare the world by specifying the path to the .wld file within the WORLD environment variable.
+After the initial world generation you can declare the world by specifying the path to the .wld file within the WORLD environment variable.<br/>
 Remember to set your settings in the serverconfig.txt located within the /config directory.

 > [!CAUTION]